SzymonFilipowicz/reactNativeTutorial/README.md

 sdk.dir = $HOME/Android/Sdk
 </code></pre>
 3. Turn on virtual device by clicking on AVD Manager inside Android Studio and double click setted up mirror.
-4. Turn on project inside android virtual phone
+4. Turn on project on your phone
 <pre><code>
 cd AwesomeProject
 react-native run-android
 </code></pre>
 5. You should find app called TestProject on app list on using phone.
 Click it, it will take some time to connect.
 This it it.
 Now you can edit App.js and index.js to mess around with your app.

-Hot changes :
-On of the biggest advantage of reactNative is possibility to see changes almost instantly.
-In base mode, you can select your virtual device and press double R to refresh app.
-Facebook made one more step and added "hot changes".
-Turning on below:
+reactNative makes possible to see changes almost instantly.
+In base mode, you can select your virtual device and press double R when app is on screen to refresh it.
+It is possible to see changes without any refresh on your side by turning on "hot changes".
+To do it, follow instructions below:
 1. Select your virtual device to be active window.
 2. Press CTRL+M inside your reactNative app
 3. Enable hot changes
 From now on, you don't have to refresh your app to see changes.

 React variables :
 Inside layouts or anywhere inside .js files you can use {variable}.
 To prepare layout for dynamic changes, you need to set up at least one state in class constructor.
 Whenever components value changed, you need to ping layout about state changing for keeping layout actual.
 <pre><code>